-117 All costs and benefits in the Sheffield Model which relate to a 20 year period have been discounted at 3.5%.
+&lt;sup>171 All costs and benefits in the Sheffield Model which relate to a 20 year period have been discounted at 3.5%.

-People living in poverty who abstain from alcohol or who are moderate drinkers will be minimally affected.
-However, people living in poverty tend to have worse health outcomes than others, when alcohol consumption is the same - suffering a disproportionate amount of alcohol-related harm.
-For harmful and hazardous drinkers, research shows that people living in the most deprived areas are more likely to suffer from an alcohol-related long-term illness and are also more likely to die from an alcohol-related death, than those in the least deprived areas.
-Minimum pricing can potentially reduce levels of harmful and hazardous drinking in these groups, meaning the risk of alcohol-related harm would be reduced.
+- People who are drinking at potentially harmful levels are more likely to experience long-term health benefits from the effects of an MUP for alcohol, through anticipated reduced levels of consumption.
+The Bill introduces a minimum price for alcohol to deliver change and reduce hazardous and harmful drinking in Wales. - The damage that alcohol can cause not only affects the individual but society as a whole.
+There are costs linked to increased pressure on health services and the criminal justice system.
+Introducing an MUP could help to reduce these costs, as well as support employers - who lose productivity due to the effects of alcohol on their employees. - MUP policies would only have a small impact on moderate drinkers.
+Larger impacts would be experienced by those drinking at hazardous levels, with the most substantial effects being experienced by high-risk (harmful) drinkers. - People living in poverty who abstain from alcohol or who are moderate drinkers will be minimally affected.
+However, people living in poverty tend to have worse health outcomes than others, when alcohol consumption is the same suffering a disproportionate amount of alcohol-related harm.
+For hazardous and harmful drinkers, research shows that people living in the most deprived areas are more likely to suffer from an alcohol-related long-term illness and are also more likely to die from an alcohol-related death, than those in the least deprived areas.
+Minimum pricing can potentially reduce levels of hazardous and harmful drinking in these groups, meaning the risk of alcohol-related harm would be reduced.